turnipjs/DoenetCourse/README.md

 You must use port 3000 for Apache/Nginx or our PHP probably won't work on your stack.

+### Console consumer for Kafka
+open a terminal in the kafka container, then run these commands:
+`$ cd /opt/bitnami/kafka/bin`
+`$ kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic chat`

 ## Use Postman for API Testing
 User-authentication for DoenetTools is based on a JWT that is static when controlled for certain factors that are controlled in the dev environment.
 In order to test the API with postman, you can import the collection with a request already containing this pre-generated JWT cookie.
 The collection is located at `DoenetToolsDev.postman_collection.json`.